Home / Focused Guides / Baby Guide / The Best Playgrounds in Philadelphia — Plus a Few Suburban Picks Worth the Drive

 The whole family (including small or large dogs) can enjoy Markward Playground thanks to the playground and two dog parks.
 Head to the Filter Square neighborhood and cross the Schuylkill River Parks Connector Bridge.
 Big kids and little kids also have their own play areas.

-Photo courtesy of Seger Park Playground
+Photo courtesy of Seger Park Playground.

 Seger Park Playground